Wellington Point, Queensland: History

 Early industries included growing sugar cane, timber cutting, fruit and vegetable farming and fishing.
 (Of these the only surviving industry of any significance is fruit and vegetable farming though rapidly increasing urbanisation has reduced this industry to very low levels.)

-In the 1889 a railway line from Brisbane, Queensland was built to Cleveland, Queensland passing through Wellington Point.
-This led to greater travel to Wellington Point and the opening up of yet more land.
-The line was closed in 1960 due to lack of use.
-In 1988 the railway station was re-opened and the rail link to Brisbane was re-established.
-The Wellington Point reserve, opened in the 1880s was closed in 1974.
+The first Wellington Point Hotel was built about 1882, but was demolished in 1972 to be rebuilt as a hotel-motel.

-In 1887 Gilbert Burnett subdivided more of his Wellington Point holdings, especially around the railway station.
+In 1887, Gilbert Burnett subdivided more of his Wellington Point holdings, especially around the railway station.
 Edith, Alice and Matilda Streets were laid out and named after three of Burnett's daughters.

 Wellington Point State School opened on 9 May 1887.

-The first Methodist church was established in 1888, as was the original Wellington Point Hotel which was demolished in 1972 but has since been rebuilt.
+The Wellington Point Methodist Church was opened on Easter Sunday (1 April) in 1888.

+In April 1888, the headland area was established as recreational reserve known as the Wellington Point Reserve.

 Another house called Fernbourne was constructed in 1889, but was renamed Whepstead Manor in 1900.

+The Cleveland railway line was built from Brisbane, Queensland to Cleveland, Queensland passing through Wellington Point, which was served by: